Skip to content

 How Much Is Child Support in South Carolina?

-If you make $60,000 a year in South Carolina, child support for 1 child is estimated at $578 per month ($6,936 per year) based on the South Carolina Child Support Guidelines (SC Code § 63-17-470).
+If you make $60,000 a year in South Carolina, child support for 1 child is estimated at $647 per month ($7,764 per year).
 This assumes the other parent earns approximately $36,000/year.
-Actual amounts depend on both parents' incomes, custody arrangements, and additional expenses.
+Actual amounts depend on both parents' incomes, custody time, and add-on expenses (child care, health insurance).

 South Carolina Child Support Estimates by Income (2026)